An Introduction to Geometric Topology: Limit set

 We have proved that $\partial_{\rm t} C$ is paved by $n$-dimensional polyhedra with vertices in $\{B_j^i\}$ and intersecting in common faces.
 The polyhedra are locally finite because $\{B_j^i\}$ is discrete, hence they form a tessellation. \end{proof}

-The tessellation of $\partial_{\rm t}C$ is $\Gamma$-invariant and projects to a $\Gamma$-invariant tessellation of hyperbolic space $I^n$ into ideal polyhedra, which projects in turn to a tessellation of $M$ into finitely many ideal polyhedra, called the \emph{canonical} or \emph{Epstein-Penner decomposition}.
+The tessellation of $\partial_{\rm t}C$ is $\Gamma$-invariant and projects to a $\Gamma$-invariant tessellation of the hyperbolic space $I^n$ into ideal polyhedra, which projects in turn to a tessellation of $M$ into finitely many ideal polyhedra, called the \emph{canonical} or \emph{Epstein-Penner decomposition}.
+An example is shown in Figure \ref{hyperboloid:fig}.
 We have discovered the following.

 \begin{teo} Every finite-volume non-compact complete hyperbolic manifold can be tessellated into finitely many ideal polyhedra. \end{teo}